-All models are controlled by a ProtoSound® DCRU® electronic reverse unit.
+The locomotive is controlled by a ProtoSound® DCRU® electronic reverse unit.
 The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).

 The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
-Once the engine is placed on the track, the throttle on the transformer can be advanced.
-You will see that only the engine's lights come on and that only two dings of the ProtoSound bell occur followed by the diesel start-up sounds (on ProtoSound equipped 3-rail models).
+Once the engine is placed on the track, the transformer throttle can be advanced.
+You will see that only the engine's lights come on and two dings from the sound system will chime followed by the air compressor pump sounds.
 The engine does not run.
-This is known as the RESET state and is explained in more detail beginning on Page 4.
-The ProtoSound® DCRU® will not power the motors until the throttle is turned OFF and then ON again.
+This is known as the RESET state and is explained in more detail below.
+The ProtoSound® DCRU® will not power the motor until the throttle is turned OFF and then ON again.
 At this point, the engine will now function just like any other electronic or mechanical E-unit.
-On ProtoSound-equipped engines, the diesel engine sounds will change in volume as the engine begins to move.
-The horn can be activated by pressing the whistle button on the transformer just as any horn would be activated.
-See the sections later in this guide, beginning on page 5, for more information on activating the horn and bell sounds.